Iodyl fluoride

-Iodyl fluoride is an inorganic compound of iodine, fluorine, and oxygen with the chemical formula IO2F|auto=1.
+Iodyl fluoride is an inorganic compound of iodine, fluorine, and oxygen with the chemical formula IO2F.
 It is in the form of colorless crystals.
 Iodyl fluoride features iodine in the oxidation state of +5.
 The compound was initially synthesized in 1951.

 Synthesis

 Iodyl fluoride can be decomposed by iodosyl trifluoride heated to 110 C in nitrogen.
 Since this reaction is reversible, the reaction requires constant removal of iodine pentafluoride.